Excellent communication skills in leadership is vitally important to success.

 Please don’t make the mistake of buying into the idea that to be a leader you have to have people working for you.
-That’s one type of leader of course but the truth is every spoken word is an opportunity to lead regardless of our position.
+That’s one type of leader of course.
+Thee truth is every spoken word is an opportunity to lead regardless of our position.

 If you pause for a moment to consider the types of conversations you have every day, it’s quite likely that many will revolve around you influencing or persuading others to see things from your perspective.
 Each time you speak, the words you choose and the way you express them determine the quality of the connection you make with others.

-Before you utter a word, be mindful of the other person’s feelings and consider carefully how your words will affect them.
+Before you utter a word, be mindful of the other person’s feelings.
+Consider carefully how your words will affect them.
 Even if you don’t agree with them, imagine how you would feel and respond in their position.
-In light of the way other people may feel you may want to change the way you express yourself to ensure your words have the desired impact.
+In light of the way other people may feel, you may want to change the way you express yourself to ensure your words have the desired impact.

 If you ever have to deliver bad news or tell someone something they may not particularly want to hear, be respectful and tell them what they need to know as kindly as you can but quickly too.
-Keep it simple and straightforward and remember they won’t thank you for not speaking the truth.
+Keep it simple and straightforward.
+Remember they won’t thank you for not speaking the truth.

 Going around the houses before making your point is disrespectful and they won’t thank you for it.

-I’ve long held a personal belief that most people don’t really listen; I believe they wait to speak instead.
+I’ve long held a personal belief that most people don’t really listen.

 Don’t believe the misunderstanding that the way you speak is more important than what you say.
 You will be judged on both.